-After you connect to any server, the application menu will be replaced by server menu containing server-specific resources and actions:
+After you connect to any server, the application menu will be replaced by the server menu containing server-specific resources and actions:

-- view selection (channel arrangement for live view), - event log (push notifications from the server), - bookmarks, - user buttons, - camera streaming option (device >> server), - log out option.
+- View columns x rows: channel arrangement for live view. - Events: push notifications from the server. - Bookmarks: channel bookmarks from all available servers. - User buttons: any buttons for the current server. - Stream camera: camera streaming option (device >> server). - log out option.